 Managing cold data storage allows a business to prioritize files and develop strong organizational practices.
-Separate redundant data from mainstream information and free up space on your servers to improve data lineage.
 Let’s look at what cold data storage involves and how it works to improve business functionality.

 What is cold data storage?

 Cold data is inactive data that retains information.
 The separation of rarely used and daily used information means data belongs in specific locations.
 Often businesses will have a tiering system for data relating to usage time frames before determining information is in need of storage.
 If data isn’t used, archiving gives structure to increasing volumes of unstructured data sets.

 Cold data storage is an economical practice.
 The information remains static for long periods and makes room for active information.

 - Preserving raw digital assets

 Cold data can be stored offline on hard drives, on a cloud or on an internal server.
 Seldom this information needs to be accessed.
 If it does, then the process is slow because there is less of a rush.

 It should also be noted that using data lineage tools helps separate redundant data from mainstream information and free up space on your servers.

 This information (cold data) is considered valuable when inactive.
 Speed of access is not a priority, but managing where it is kept is.
 Good data management requires the ability to identify what information your business needs access to and what can be archived.
 Automation in this sense can be of huge assistance.